 Let Startup repair To fix the problem for you

-So whenever you come to this situation “preparing automatic repair” we recommend let windows to do the startup repair.
-That automatically check and fix system configuration files and problems that prevent windows to start normally.
-If it takes time, be patient let windows to do the needful to fix the problem.
+So whenever you come to this situation “preparing automatic repair” we recommend let windows do the startup repair.
+That automatically checks and fix system configuration files and problems that prevent windows to start normally.
+If it takes time, be patient let windows do the needful to fix the problem.
 After that system restarts automatically and starts windows normally for you.

 Use Command prompt from Advanced options

-If the startup repair fails to fix the problem, displays error message like “Automatic repair couldn’t repair your PC” That cause click on Advanced options
+If the startup repair fails to fix the problem, a displays error message like “Automatic repair couldn’t repair your PC” That causes click on Advanced options

 In the Advanced options screen, select Command Prompt.
 This will make Windows to boot into Command Prompt mode and you will be asked to enter your administrative password to proceed.

-Here on the Command prompt window perform Command below
+Here on the Command prompt window perform the Command below